miso-lims/miso-lims/docs/_posts/2017-12-07-admin-guide.md

 # Removing Lab-entered data

-Lab members are now able to delete samples, libraries, dilutions, and pools.
+Lab members are now able to delete samples, libraries, library aliquots, and pools.
 Generally, they are only able to delete items they have created, but some exceptions apply.
-An item can only be deleted if it has no realted downstream-processing items; for example, a library with associated dilutions and pools can only be deleted after the pools and then the dilutions are deleted.
+An item can only be deleted if it has no related downstream-processing items; for example, a library with associated library aliquots and pools can only be deleted after the pools and then the library aliquots are deleted.

 Deleting an item deletes all of the associated entities (QCs, sequencing parameters, position in box or sequencing container, changelogs, etc.).
 Deletions are final and cannot be undone.